-The following is an explanation of the philosophy of the Derinya Basketball Club, which guides the selection sub-committee when we meet each year and perform the unenviable task of selecting and registering approximately 33 teams consisting of over 250 players.
+The following is an explanation of the philosophy of the Derinya Basketball Club, which guides the committee when we meet each year and register approximately 44 teams consisting of over 400 players.

 The FDBA basketball competition has now changed from a primary school competition to an underage competition.
 The change in structure means that our club has also needed to change its guidelines when selecting teams.
 We will now be looking at making up teams from one birth year so that teams can potentially stay together from one year to the next.
 We will however consider, the option of a child playing up a birth year level, if the child is young for his year level at school, as he/she will be able to do this every year without any impact on the team.
 We will not be able to have the same sort of accommodation for children that are born a year earlier than the majority of their school friends as this would impact on the team every year.

 Each year we have good numbers and bad numbers across the year levels.
 Good numbers being where year levels can become, or remain, divided into teams of around 7.
 Teams with 6 and 8 players are considered acceptable.
 Bad numbers are teams of 5 and 9 players, which are only tolerated when no other options are available or where all coaches in that year level are in agreement to accept either large or small numbers.
 Teams of 10 or greater are never considered.
 For that reason the club makes it very clear on our registration information sheet that there is NO GUARANTEE that teams will remain the same from year to year.

 Teams are only ever altered if the committee feel it is for the betterment of all player participation in the sport.
 Prior to any decision to do so, there is consultation with the relevant coaches where their opinions are sought and the various options available are discussed.
 Their input is always considered.
 It would be unreasonable to expect us to liaise with each player’s family and we expect the coaches to be the voice of their team.